← All Chapters|Part 6Synthesis and Implications

 In science, the burden of proof lies with the claimant.
 Extraordinary claims require extraordinary evidence.
 Marshall has made claims.
 The evidence presented in this book establishes plausibility but not proof.
 By standard scientific criteria, Marshall's claims remain unproven.

-If Marshall's claims are in the intelligence domain—if they represent a threat assessment rather than a scientific hypothesis—the burden shifts.
-An intelligence analyst who receives a report of a parasitic species infiltrating human institutions does not have the luxury of waiting for peer-reviewed proof.
+If the hypothesis is in the intelligence domain — if it represents a threat assessment rather than an academic exercise — the burden shifts.
+An intelligence analyst who receives a report of electromagnetic entities influencing human consciousness and institutions does not have the luxury of waiting for peer-reviewed proof.
 The analyst must evaluate the report's plausibility, check it against available intelligence, and make a judgment about whether the threat warrants investigation.

 We have presented the available intelligence.
 We have checked it against the public record.
-We have identified six vectors of convergence.
+We have identified seven vectors of convergence.
+We have proposed a testable scientific framework.
 We leave the judgment to the reader.

 The Pragmatic Test